For Loops (Iteration)

 2y

-Note (again) the names used to iterate through the iterator retain their values after the for-loop exists.
+The names used to iterate retain their values after the for-loop exits.

 acc = ""